Easy DIY Homemade Uncrustable Sandwiches [Freezer Friendly]

 Let’s start out by agreeing on these three things:

-The combination of peanut butter and jelly is a classic kid-pleaser, but you can make your own homemade uncrustable sandwiches for a fraction of the cost.
+The combination of peanut butter and jelly is a classic kid-pleaser, but you can make your own uncrustables for a fraction of the cost compared to Smuckers Uncrustables.

-Not to mention, when you make them at home you can control the quality of ingredients and increase the nutrition factor with:
+Not to mention, when you make them at home, you can control the quality of ingredients and increase the nutrition factor with the following:

 - High-quality bread